 To simply call him influential would be a gross understatement.
-Through his writing of over 150 books, he has strengthened several generations Protestant Bible preachers.
+By writing over 150 books, he has strengthened several generations of Protestant Bible preachers.

-His readable and relatable style of communicating the deep truths of God’s Word helped many Bible students put words to what we believe.
+His readable and relatable style of communicating the profound truths of God’s Word helped many Bible students put words to what they believe.
 I will be eternally grateful for God’s gift of Warren Wiersbe to the Body of Christ.

-My basic Bible theology was greatly shaped by his writings.
-And in the early days of my pastoral ministry, he unknowingly helped me out of many time constraining situations.
-The structure of his outlines allowed me to quickly fill in my own observations and illustrations.
+My basic Bible theology was significantly shaped by his writings.
+And in the early days of my pastoral ministry, he unknowingly helped me out of many time-constraining situations.
+The structure of his outlines allowed me to quickly fill in my observations and illustrations.

 Because I read from him so often in the first half of my spoken ministry, there’s no doubt in my mind that his writing ministry continues to impact mine.
 Did you know that writing can be a form of Christian ministry?